MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/serverless-sql/ssql-perf-optimize-querying.md

 ## Understand scaling on serverless SQL pool

 Serverless SQL pools don't require you to manually pick the right size.
-The system automatically adjusts the size based on your query requirements, and therefore manage your infrastructure and pick the right size for your solution.
+The system automatically adjusts the size based on your query requirements, and therefore manages your infrastructure and picks the right size for your solution.

 ## Performance tuning guidance for Delta Lake files